Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an IAM group with an attached policy that allows for Amazon EC2 access Associate the contractor's IAM account with the IAM group.
 - [ ] Create a IAM role that allows for EC2 and explicitly denies all other services Instruct the contractor to always assume this role.

 ### A company is using AWS Organizations to manage multiple accounts.
 The company needs to allow an IAM user to use a role to access resources that are in another organization's AWS account.
 Which combination of steps must the company perform to meet this requirement?
-(Select TWO.)
+(Select TWO)

 - [x] Create an identity policy that allows the sts: AssumeRole action in the AWS account that contains the resources.
 Attach the identity policy to the IAM user.
 - [ ] Ensure that the sts: AssumeRole action is allowed by the SCPs of the organization that owns the resources that the IAM user needs to access.